 This course develops methodologies and techniques for program creation and implementation.
-Writing high-quality, internally- documented, well-structured programs utilizing appropriate data structures is emphasized.
+Writing high-quality, internally-documented, well-structured programs utilizing appropriate data structures is emphasized.
+Although the primary language for demonstrating programming theory is C, the various techniques will also be presented using several different languages to show the commonality of the theories.
+Four hours lecture per week.
 Prerequisite: Computer Logic (CITA 152) or permission of instructor.